digitale-kunst/website/src/content/pages/culttech25.md

 ## Angewandte Digital Arts Showcase

-Curated by Luzius Bernhard & Liz Haas<br/>
+Curated by UBERMORGEN/Luzius Bernhard & Liz Haas<br/>

 A collaboration between the CultTech Summit and the Digital Arts Department of the University of Applied Arts Vienna (Angewandte)<br/>